hyseneim/cloud-application-starter/README.md

 ```

 ### After Start
-Install Postman and import my collection of services (placed on root of the project).
+Install Postman and import my collection (Cloud_Application.postman_collection.json) of services placed on root of the project.

 Request access token and use it to call the Hello World service.